UTS-Bioinformatics/uts-bioinformatics.github.io/contents/_team_members/Mitchell-Spicer.markdown

 linkedin: https://www.linkedin.com/in/mitchell-spicer/
 co_supervised: false
 ---
-Mitchell's projects primarily focus on respiratory diseases, specifically viral and mTOR-related diseases, making use of his specialties in bioinformatics and CRISPR-Cas9 gene editing techniques to do so.
-He is thrilled to be applying his passion for discovery through his PhD.
+Mitchell is a second-year PhD candidate who is currently working on respiratory projects with a primary focus on viral and mTOR-related diseases, making use of his specialties in bioinformatics and CRISPR-Cas9 gene editing techniques to do so.
+Another focus of his PhD degree is to construct a single-cell Air-Liquid Interface (ALI) atlas.
+He is thrilled to be applying his passion for learning and discovery through his PhD.